humnasul/pionair-hack/README.md

     serves a risk score in the browser)
 ```
 ## Datasets
+**The model learns from existing published population-level evidence, not from the user’s personal health data**
 ### 1. Stroke Prediction Dataset (`healthcare-dataset-stroke-data.csv`)

 - **5,110 rows × 12 columns**: `id`, `gender`, `age`, `hypertension`, `heart_disease`, `ever_married`, `work_type`, `Residence_type`, `avg_glucose_level`, `bmi`, `smoking_status`, `stroke`
-- Real (though source-anonymized) patient records, originally published on Kaggle by fedesoriano.
+- Patient records, originally published on Kaggle by fedesoriano.
-- Target class is heavily imbalanced: only ~4.9% of rows are positive stroke cases, which is why the model below is calibrated against literature rather than trained on raw class frequency alone.
-- `bmi` has ~201 missing values; `smoking_status` includes an explicit "Unknown" category.
 - Pionair filters this to adults (age ≥ 18) before using it for training.

 ### 2. Air Quality and Health Impact Dataset (`air_quality_health_impact_data.csv`)

 - **5,811 rows × 15 columns**: `RecordID`, `AQI`, `PM10`, `PM2_5`, `NO2`, `SO2`, `O3`, `Temperature`, `Humidity`, `WindSpeed`, `RespiratoryCases`, `CardiovascularCases`, `HospitalAdmissions`, `HealthImpactScore`, `HealthImpactClass`
-- Synthetic data generated to plausibly mimic relationships between pollution and health outcomes, originally published on Kaggle by Rabie El Kharoua.
+- Originally published on Kaggle by Rabie El Kharoua.
 - Used here only as a source of realistic AQI values (`AQI` column) — sampled with replacement to size-match the stroke cohort.
 Everything else in the file (respiratory/cardiovascular case counts, the health impact score/class) is not used, since it's synthetic and not causally tied to the real stroke cohort.

 ## The model